dave/jennifer/README.md

 ```

 ### Call
-`Call` renders a comma seperated list enclosed by parenthesis.
+`Call` renders a comma separated list enclosed by parenthesis.
 Use for function
 calls:

 ```go